fmaranflorentino/typescript-study-references/tuples.md

 ## Tuples

-Tuples are types that specifies elements order and types.
+Tuples are types that reinforces elements order/length and types.
 See the following example

 ```ts
   const courses: [number, string];